 The doctor's role drifts from being supportive as their mission seem far less likely of success despite the Captain's views to the contrary.
 The doctor frankly does his best to slam the Captain's thought of getting the ship no matter what, while the doctor seems the crew being discontented as well as his own personal regrets by not being to do research on the Galapagos island.
 Bettany is very strong in these scenes because he does not portray the doctor's anger in any sort of hatred toward the Captain, but rather an earned frustrations he feels over the Captain's selfish behavior.
 Bettany is able to portray properly that it is of Maturin's very real concerns for the crew, and his friend that propels his passionate disagreement with the Captain.

 Bettany serves the needs of his part splendidly.
 It is one that is very supportive and he works the function brilliantly.
 When he needs to stand out on his own though he brings a power to the part very nicely as well.
 He particularly finds the inner strength of his character well.
 Bettany even succeeds in making the scene in which the doctor operates on himself after he has been accidentally shot.
 The scene very well could be one that would be hard to believe but Bettany stays absolutely convincing in the scene.
-This is a very strong performance by Paul Bettany as he just fulfills his role, again like the other three I have reviewed this year, with a subtle and very assured approach.
+Bettany's work here stand out in how natural he handles every scene, and every relationship within the ship.
+He stands out as he should, but he also stands almost to the side as he should.
+His work excels through how vivid he makes this doctor on this particular ship, he is not simply anyone he is Dr. Stephen Maturin.